seanmd8/Maneuver/README.md

 Gameplay Changelog:

+- Bosses now have a 50% chance to drop one of a set of cards unique to each boss upon death.
+- 7 new cards available from boss deaths.
+- New card mechanic: stun.
+- New card mechanic: until.

 1/19/24
 - Added new card mechanic: Instantanious.
 Read about it in the guidebook.
 - Added 11 new cards